Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/Payment-JS.md

 # Seacure Data Capture - JS Solution

-Commerce Hub JS allows E-commerce merchants to embed a JavaScript control within their application while still allowing merchants full control over design and form of their website _(unlike Hosted Payment Page and [iFrame](docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) solutions)_.
+Commerce Hub JS allows E-commerce merchants to embed a JavaScript control within their application while still allowing merchants full control over design and card entry form of their website _(unlike Hosted Payment Page and [iFrame](docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) solutions)_.
 The JavaScript call sends payment information directly to Commerce Hub and returns a payment `sessionId`.
 The merchant website can then pass the `sessionId` in a charges/tokens request as the payment source.

 ### Benefits